gerardroche/gerardroche.github.io/src/2024/06/30/on-which-type-and-readlink-commands/index.md

 aside: false
 tags: ubuntu sh
 title: The which, type, and readlink linux commands
-excerpt: "The which command identifies the location of commands.
+description: "The which command identifies the location of commands.
 It searches the system PATH for executables.
 The -a option prints all matching locations.
 To inspect the PATH, use tr to split it into separate lines for improved readability."
 lastUpdated: false
 ---